apache/jackrabbit-oak/oak-doc/src/site/markdown/participating.md

 However it is up to each individual committer to pro-actively ask for a review of a patch on oak-dev@ or to even call for a [RTC](https://www.apache.org/foundation/glossary.html#ReviewThenCommit).

+#### API Changes

+We use the Maven "baseline" plugin to maintain semantic versioning Information for packages.
+When it asks for a version bump, make sure that the implications are fully understood.
+If it asks for a *major* version bump, that implies that the new version is incompatible with previous releases.
+This should only happen in very rare circumstances; in doubt, it should be reviewed by experienced committers.

 #### Backports

 Special care should be taken with backports to maintenance branches, in